nagaraj-bahubali/Cross-Language-Clone-Detection/doc/Windows/README.md

 conda activate msr_venv
 ```

-Once the environment is setup, download the repository and `cd` to the project folder inside project root folder and run below
+Once the environment is setup, download the repository and `cd` to the process folder inside project root folder and run below
 commands
 ```
 pip install -r requirements.txt